 Software already exists that is starting to have intuitions and abilities beyond those of its initial design.
 There are algorithms that are already being utilized that learn patterns to the point that they can adjust how they work in order to be more accommodating of the user.
 Think about the biggest search engine on the planet.
 As a person uses this, especially from a certain location, it can ‘learn’ what preferences the user has and start to narrow down the results to more accurately fit the needs of said user.
 There is also language translating software that invented its OWN language in order to help it pick word choices and orders more accurately for the languages that it was translating.

 These are things that already exist, and the advancement of technology will not be slowing down anytime soon.
 Therefore we can assume that pretty soon, perhaps within our own lifetimes, we may be able to see where the human mind might end up in a few more generations.
-It will be extremely helpful to have an accurate, explainable record of how those programs began to do the work that the human mind is, as of yet, incapable.
+It will be extremely helpful to have an accurate, explainable record of how those programs began to do the work that the human mind is, as of yet, incapable of.

 If we can create a program that can, for instance, fall in love, or at least maintains a pleasant human interaction with other programs or even humans, perhaps the research from this advancement can be used to determine what it is about the human condition that is unsolved about our feelings on love and intimacy.
 This could then be applied to the fields of psychology to help people with mental ailments such as depression or anxiety.

-So, the advantages of keeping track of, and being able to explain the artificial intelligence go well beyond consumer satisfaction with products.
-It has more to do with our safety, our morality, our very existence and the furtherment thereof.
+So, the advantages of keeping track of, and being able to explain artificial intelligence go well beyond consumer satisfaction with products.
+It has more to do with our safety, our morality, our very existence, and the furtherment thereof.
 The suggestion that we should always be able to control these technologies might not be possible as they become self-aware and begin to take their own actions, but that will be infinitely more possible and helpful to our own interests if we have a record of the progress.